 Says Rob, “My wife and I first learned about Oxford Houses when our daughter was released from residential treatment and needed to transition back into the community.
 We met many people through Oxford and were amazed at how well most of the houses operated.
 It became clear that more houses were needed on the Missouri side of our metro area.
 The idea for GRACE came out of my sincere desire to create an organization that could help build a stronger sober living community in Kansas City, MO by improving and increasing the Oxford House capacity.”

 Anissa Elsey – Vice President

-Anissa’s drive and energy has always been inspirational, but watch out when she’s pursuing something in which she believes with all her heart.
-Holy cow!
-Anissa brings a multitude of talents to the board, including executive leadership skills that she’s honed as Vice President of Human Resources at Nazdar.
+Anissa’s drive and energy has always been inspirational, and watch out when she’s pursuing something in which she believes with all her heart.
+She’s unstoppable.
+Anissa brings a multitude of talents to the board, including executive leadership skills that she’s honed as Chief Human Resources Officer at Nazdar.
 Anissa can organize anything and anyone and has never met a stranger.

 Doug Ballou – Vice President